xoxor4d/iw3xo-radiant/README.md

 + a prefab browser with the ability to generate thumbnails + drag and drop prefabs into the scene
 + a model browser to preview xmodels + drag and drop models into the scene
 + an effect browser to preview effects + drag and drop effects into the scene
++ materials can now be reloaded (individually) without restarting radiant
 + custom lighting shader with normal-mapping, specular highlights, reflections and fog
 + ability to limit shadow drawing distance when using stock sunpreview (++FPS)
 + filmtweak support